abdulhannanali/hangman/README.md

 After the game has end, we are also unlistening or unbinding any `keypress` events associated with keyboard, in order to keep doubling from happen.

 #### Final scene
-This is the final scene here I congratulate user on winning and curse him on losing.
-It's fairly straightforward, it's maintained under class `finalscene` in HTML and message and image is manipulated using JavaScript in [index.js](js/index.js)
+This is the final scene of the game here we congratulate user on winning and curse him on losing.
+It's fairly straightforward, it's maintained under class `.finalscene` in HTML and message and image is manipulated using JavaScript in [index.js](js/index.js)

 ### Purpose of doing it